Biodiversity

 In New Business Development

-For the forests we own in Okutama Town in Tokyo, we have created a five-year management plan and risk management manual and are uniquely managing the forests with full awareness of biodiversity.
+Also, for the forests we own in Okutama Town in Tokyo, we have created a five-year management plan and risk management manual and are uniquely managing the forests with full awareness of biodiversity.

 In Design, Construction and Raw Material Procurement